JosephYostos/PacketCapture-using-ClaicoEnt-SA-example/README.md

 ## Use Case
 Story:
-DevOps, services team (David, Samantha) are trying to figure out what’s wrong with DNS service as it has seen DNS service degradation several times during the past few days.
+DevOps, Plateform Teams (David, Paul) are trying to figure out what’s wrong with DNS service as it has seen DNS service degradation several times during the past few days.

 ![PC1](Images/PC1.png)